ruanyf/fortunes/README.md

 ## How to automatically launch fortune when opening a shell window

-Writing into the following lines at the end of your `~/.bashrc` or `~/.zshrc` file, depending on which shell you use.
+Depending on which shell you use, at the end of your `~/.bashrc` or `~/.zshrc` file, copy the following lines into it.

 ```bash
 echo